The Stuff Nightmares are Made of

 “Sit down, sit down next to me.”

 There is something about Bir Kasdali that unnerves me.
 People in this town are like zombies.
 They seem to have developed a habit of twisting the truth.
-According to what gets posted on Facebook, the graveyard I was at is a ...Read more
+According to what gets posted on Facebook, the graveyard I was at ...Read more

 I Can Calm Down Now, There Are No Two Suns in Sight